SirMore/REDWARN/README.md

 5. [Staged-Alert Paper](https://covid-19.tacc.utexas.edu/media/filer_public/f9/58/f95850cc-1428-4966-8873-601bae0dc0e6/projections_for_austins_covid-19_staged_alert_system_incorporating_reported_cases_as_additional_indicator.pdf)

 #### DATA DESCRIPTION:
-The main data used for this project is the Reddit data which consist of post of users in the Austin subreddit from Jan 01 2019 to August 22, 2023 **(.....
-STILL EDITING)**
+The main data used for this project is the Reddit data which consist of post of users in the Austin subreddit from January 01, 2019 to August 22, 2023.
+This data includes a very detailed set of information about the posts.
+Some of the labesl fro the individual posts is the date, author, and the body of th the text.
+This data also underwent text analysis by LIWC-22 software.
+The text analysis results give an even deeper insight into the contents of the different 'body' messeges.

 ## Deliverables:
 ***